-Referral programs are the best tool for driving more traffic to your store, but more traffic doesn’t necessarily mean more sales.
+Referral programs are a great tool for driving more traffic to your store, but more traffic doesn’t necessarily mean more sales.
 As with most things in ecommerce, it’s a question of quality over quantity.
-If your customers are driving better traffic to your store you’ll be able to convert more of these new visitors into customers.
+If your customers are driving valuable traffic to your store you’ll be able to convert more of these new visitors into customers.
 The key is getting the traffic you need.

-Before you can start improving your referral conversion rate, you need to understand how referrals actually work.
+Before you can start improving your referral conversion rate, you need to understand how the referral process works.
+We’ll walk you through each stage, explaining what occurs with examples from natural, handcrafted popsicle brand, Happy Pops.

-Whether it’s on social media, in an email, or via text, the act of physically sending their unique code to others is the top of the referral funnel.
+Whether it’s on social media, in an email, or via text, physically sending a unique code to others is at the top of the referral funnel.
+Happy Pops uses a pop-up referral panel where customers can generate their unique referral code and either share it with the click of a button via Facebook, Twitter, or email, or they can copy and paste the link into a personalized text.

-When a new customer receives a referral URL, they have the option to engage with it or not.
+When a new customer receives a referral URL, they can engage with it or not.
 If they choose to click through and visit your store, the referral has been successfully moved into stage 2.

-This click represents a new customer’s first interaction with your site, and counts as referral traffic for your store.
-However, it’s what they do once they get there that determines the value of that visitor.
+This click represents a new customer’s first interaction with your site and counts as referral traffic for your store.
+However, it’s what they do once they get there that determines the value of that visitor–making it essential to direct traffic to a landing page that engages visitors right away.

 A referral is viewed as “accepted” when the referred customer submits their email address to generate their referral coupon code.

 In this stage the referred customer actually uses their referral code to complete a purchase, becoming a paying customer at your store.
-This is tracked as a completed referral and contributes to the growth of your referral traffic conversion rate.
+This is tracked as a completed referral and contributes to the growth of your referral traffic conversion rate and referral revenue.
+At this point, the original customer who sent the referral received their reward as well.

 How to diagnose a weak referral program

-Understanding how the referral process works sets you up to target specific areas that aren’t performing well.
-Successful referral programs are able to move new customers through every stage of this funnel, and are typically assessed with two specific metrics:
+Understanding how the referral process works allows you to target specific areas that aren’t performing well.
+Successful referral programs are able to move new customers through every stage of this funnel and are typically assessed with two specific metrics:

-Completed referrals, on the other hand, have the greatest impact on the bottom of the funnel.
+Completed referrals, on the other hand, have the greatest impact on the bottom of the funnel by increasing your referral-driven revenue.
 If this number rises, it means your program, products, and rewards are valuable to new customers and prompt them to accept and use the referral codes your program members are sharing.

 With these metrics in mind, it’s easy to determine if your referral program is in trouble.
 If your site has 500 referral traffic visits and only one completed referral, there’s clearly a problem.
 In these cases, your program definitely requires some restructuring in order to turn more of your referral traffic into purchases.

 Luckily, improving your referral program doesn’t have to be an intimidating task.
-Based on the referral metrics I mentioned earlier, your referral program could be struggling with one or two problems:
+Based on the referral metrics we mentioned earlier, your referral program could be struggling with one or two problems:

 As a result, it makes sense that targeting these areas is the perfect way to improve how customers move through your program’s referral funnel.
-Here are 5 quick and easy ways to take action with your referral program and boost your referral conversion rate in the process.
+We’ll walk you through each of these issues and our recommendations on how to improve each.

-Improving your referral program if you have a traffic problem
+Improving your program if you have a traffic problem

 1. Make sharing valuable

-There’s a reason I’m listing this first: it’s the most important part of any referral process.
-If customers don’t have a desire to share your brand with others, you won’t have any referral traffic to convert in the first place.
+There’s a reason we’re listing this first–it’s the most important part of any referral process.
+If customers don’t have the desire to share your brand with others, you won’t have any referral traffic to convert in the first place.
 That means you need to establish why your customers should make a referral.

 The key to this is clearly establishing what’s in it for them.
 Highlighting the reward they can earn will connect the act of referring with value they can’t resist, making the whole process more appealing.